hellolitebox/sage-calendar-integration/README.md

 This command will execute the migrations in the order they were created, updating your database schema according to the defined changes.

-# Running the CRON Job
+# Time’s Tick: Running CRON Jobs ⏳

 To start the synchronization process between Sage HR and Google Calendar, run the following command: